Unit Guide for Daily Warm-Ups

 Week 1

-• Wednesday: What problems did cities have?
+• Wednesday: What challenges did growing cities face?

-• Thursday: Why were big businesses powerful?
+• Thursday: Why did big businesses become so powerful?

 Week 2

-• Monday: What were factory jobs like?
+• Monday: What were working conditions like in factories?

-• Tuesday: Why did workers form unions?
+• Tuesday: Why did workers organize into labor unions?

 Unit 6: The Progressive Era